 Following percutaneous cryotherapy, you should be able to resume your usual activities within one to three days.

 If you have had open cryosurgery, you should be able to resume your usual activities within seven to 10 days.
-You should avoid lifting heavy objects for at least 72 hours.
-Consult your physician as to when you can resume your usual activities.
+Avoid lifting heavy objects for at least 72 hours.
+Ask your doctor when you can resume your usual activities.

 Who interprets the results and how do I get them?